 Natalie Wood, born Natalia Nikolaevna Zacharenko, July 20, 1938, was best-known for her screen roles in Miracle on 34th Street, Rebel Without a Cause and West Side Story.
 After working in films as a child, she became a successful Hollywood and TV star as a young adult and by age 25, had received three Academy Award nominations, including Best Actress nominations for her performances in Splendour in the Grass (1961) and Love with the Proper Stranger (1963).
 In 1966, she co-starred with Robert Redford in This Property is Condemned and was working on her 49th big screen film at the time of her death.

-Three days later, Ms. Wayne said she received a “scribbled message on a torn piece of paper” that threatened her to keep her mouth shut about the circumstances of that night.
+Three days later, Ms. Wayne said she received a “scribbled message on a torn piece of paper” that warned her to keep her mouth shut concerning the circumstances of that night.
 “If you value your life, keep quiet about what you know,” the note allegedly read.
-“I immediately suspected it was related to Natalie Wood’s death,” Ms. Wayne said, “because that’s all anyone had been talking about.
+“I immediately suspected it was related to Natalie Wood’s death,” she said, “because that’s all anyone had been talking about.
 I was disturbed and even told an attorney about the threat.”
-In a written statement, Ms. Wayne amended her statement from 1981, claiming, “I [also] heard a man’s voice, slurred, and in an aggravated tone, say something to the effect of, ‘Oh, hold on, we’re coming to get you.’”
-She said the cries for help continued for up to 15 minutes.
+In a written statement, Ms. Wayne amended her 2982 statement, claiming, “I [also] heard a man’s voice, slurred, and in an aggravated tone, say something to the effect of, ‘Oh, hold on, we’re coming to get you.’”
+She claimed the cries for help continued for up to 15 minutes.
 “I believe a famous woman lost her life, while he [Wagner] witnessed how and why it happened.
 I believe it was his voice I heard.”

 But what really happened that night?